 The Rogue Extended Enterprise LMS Buyer: Rarely in HR

-Extended enterprise learning is defined as the education a corporation provides to their non-employee audiences such as external channel partners, customers, prospects, dealers, franchises, distributors and/or retailers.
-By doing so, corporations are generating measurable direct and indirect income, increasing customer satisfaction and expanding their global reach.
+Extended enterprise learning is defined as any type of education a corporation provides to external audiences – including customers, prospects, channel partners such as dealers, franchisees, distributors and others.
+This helps organizations generate measurable direct and indirect income, improve customer satisfaction and expand their global reach.

 However, those who own the responsibility and budget for channel and customer audiences often reside in different, unrelated organizational functions and/or business units.

 Purchasing decision-makers for employee learning systems are typically in HR or training department roles.
-In contrast, the purchasing point for extended enterprise LMSs could be in sales, marketing, product groups, channel management or customer service.
+In contrast, the purchasing point for extended enterprise LMSs can be found in a variety of functions, including sales, marketing, product teams, channel management or customer service.